Q: What is psychodynamic therapy?

 I’ve drastically simplified these here.
 There are some types of therapy which branch off from under these three ‘umbrella’ terms, and others which do not fit into any of these categories at all.

 Psychodynamic counselling recognises that each client is made up of different psychological parts.
 Some of these parts may be in conflict with one another, others hidden from consciousness entirely.
-I will encourage you to look at these different parts of yourself, and will work with modes of therapy that I feel are most relevant to you.
+I will encourage you to look at these different parts of yourself, and will work with modes of therapy that are most relevant to you.
 I will support you in looking at the root causes of conflicts within yourself.
-I will also be interested in your relatioships, including our counselling relationship, and to do this I may focus on attachment theory and how this applies to your childhood and relationships.
+I will also be interested in your relationships, including our counselling relationship, and to do this I will use attachment-based interventions.

 Integration